Another Book of Nothing Chapters 20 - 24:

 Sri Nisargadatta Maharaj

 As we go through each day, hopping from moment to moment, thought to thought - what are we hopping over?
 Emptiness of course!
-This apparently continuous yet intermittent chain of thoughts and sensations itself represents and defines creation and a sense of self - initiated it seems, by some mysterious energy.
+This apparently continuous yet intermittent chain of thoughts and sensations itself alone represents and defines creation and a sense of self - initiated it seems, by some mysterious energy.

 To one who is shod with leather the earth is as good as covered with leather.